Sharukhhh/Sharukhhh/README.md

-## Hi there, I'm Sharuk, I'm MERN Full-Stack Developer 👋
+## Hi there, I'm Sharuk, I'm a Full-Stack Developer 👋